-To evaluate the performance scalability and resource sensitivity of our method, we analyze its behavior under varying inference-time token budgets (i.e., the maximum number of tokens the model is allowed to generate).
-We compare \model against the three strong baselines—SPIRIT, Original, and Zero-shot—across all benchmarks, and observe consistent trends.
+\paragraph{Impact of Token Budget.} To evaluate the scalability and resource sensitivity of our method, we analyze its behavior under varying inference-time token budgets (i.e., the maximum number of tokens to the model).
+We compare \approach against the three strong baselines-SPIRIT, Original, and Zero-shot—across all benchmarks, and observe consistent trends.
 For clarity, we present results on LiveCodeBench v4\_v5 under six budget settings ranging from 2K to 12K tokens.
-Results for other benchmarks and additional efficiency statistics are provided in Appendix~\ref{sec:detailed_budgets}.

-As shown in Figure~\ref{fig:budget_performance}, our findings highlight three key advantages of \model: First, \model consistently outperforms all baselines across all budget settings on the benchmark.
-This demonstrates the robustness of our method under different resource constraints.
-Second, \model exhibits smooth performance scaling with respect to the token budget.
-Unlike baseline methods such as Zero-shot, whose accuracy can fluctuate as the budget increases (e.g., Zero-shot shows a decline from 8K to 10K), \model reliably improves with more available tokens.
-This predictable scaling behavior enables users to confidently configure budget limits to meet specific accuracy or latency targets.
-Third, \model achieves superior performance-efficiency trade-offs.
-For example, \model with just an 8K token budget achieves higher accuracy than SPIRIT and Original at a much larger 12K budget.
-These results further validate the practical utility of \model in real-world scenarios with constrained resources and varying performance requirements.
+Results for other benchmarks and additional statistics are provided in Appendix~\ref{sec:detailed_budgets}.
+As shown in Figure~\ref{fig:budget_performance}, \approach consistently outperforms all baselines across all budget settings.
+In particular, \approach exhibits smooth performance scaling with respect to the token budget.
+We note that \approach achieves superior performance-efficiency trade-offs.
+For example, \approach with just an 8K token budget achieves higher accuracy than SPIRIT and Original at a much larger 12K budget.
+These results further validate the practical utility of \approach in real-world scenarios.